wojtex113/100daysoflinux/README.md

 ## Day 4 (Thuesday, 02-05-2023)
 ### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski
 - configure the web server (Apache), which is running on Ubuntu as a virtual machine in VirtualBox

+## Day 5 (Wednesday, 03-05-2023)
+- read news and articles about Linux